nomemory/mapneat/README.md

 If the source is XML, `fromXML(xmlValue: String)`can be used.
 In this case the `xmlValue` is automatically converted to JSON using [JSON In Java](https://github.com/stleary/JSON-java).

 If the source is a POJO, `fromObject(object)` can be used.
-In this case the object is converted to JSON using jackson.
+In this case the `object` is automatically converted to JSON using jackson.

 # A typical transformation

-A typical transformation looks like this, given two source JSON files:
+A typical transformation looks like this:

 JSON1:
 ```json